-- >> Professional networking sites such as LinkedIn - >> Social networking sites such as Facebook - Video and photo sharing platforms such as YouTube, Instagram, Snapchat, and TikTok - >> Micro-blogging sites such as Twitter - >> Forums and discussion boards such as Reddit, Yahoo!
-Groups, GoogleGroups, and Yelp - >> Online dating websites - >> Personal websites and blogs
+- >> Professional networking sites such as LinkedIn - Social networking sites such as Facebook, YouTube, Instagram, Snapchat, and TikTok - >> Live streaming platforms such as Twitch and Discord - >> Micro-blogging sites such as X - Forums and discussion boards such as Reddit and Quora

 - I am active on a social media site.
-May I post information about Centene? - Unless you have received prior approval to speak for Centene, you may not post official information about the Company on your social media site.
-You may engage in discussions about the terms and condition of your employment and express your own opinions about the Company as long as you are not intentionally posting information that you know to be false in an attempt to harm the Company or threaten or harass other employees. - Q. My friend writes for a blog and wants to know my opinion on healthcare reform because of my work at Centene.
-What should I say? - A. It is acceptable for you to give your personal opinion to friends and family, as long as you make it clear that you are speaking for yourself and not on behalf of Centene.
+May I post information about Centene? - A. Unless you have received prior approval to speak for Centene, you may not post official information about the Company on your social media site.
+You may engage in discussions about the terms and condition of your employment and express your own opinions about the Company as long as you are not intentionally posting information that you know to be false in an attempt to harm the Company or threaten or harass other employees. - My friend writes for a blog and wants to know my opinion on healthcare reform because of my work at Centene.
+What should I say? - It is acceptable for you to give your personal opinion to friends and family, as long as you make it clear that you are speaking for yourself and not on behalf of Centene.
 If you think your friend is seeking the opinion of Centene, you should not comment but direct your friend to the Corporate Communications Department.